mi6oo6im/my_python_training/training_projects/tkinter_tempreture_measurement_converter/README.md

 ### Description:
 This is my first attempt of a monolith GUI project with Tkinter module.
+The application uses pytemp library for the conversion logic.

 ### Used libraries: